yorickteriele/yorickteriele/README.md

 - 👋 Hi, I’m @yyyorick
 - 👀 I’m interested in coding and gaming.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Pythona and other stuff.
 - 💞️ I’m looking to collaborate on discord.
 - 📫 How to reach me yorick#7988